 - Provide any proof that they might have so it adds credibility and weight

-- Mortgage underwriters are looking for financially responsible borrowers and will deny mortgage loans for those borrowers that has a history of late payments with no valid reason
+- Mortgage underwriters are looking for financially responsible borrowers and will deny mortgage loans for those borrowers that have a history of late payments with no valid reason

-- Most often than not, this is used as an indicator on the predictability whether the mortgage loan borrower will make timely mortgage payments in the future
+Most often than not, this is used as an indicator of predictability whether the mortgage loan borrower will make timely mortgage payments in the future.